 Votes cast by proxy or in person at the Annual Meeting will be counted by the persons appointed by 2seventy bio to act as tabulators for the meeting.
-The tabulators will count all votes FOR and AGAINST, abstentions, frequency votes, and broker non-votes, as applicable, for each matter to be voted on at the Annual Meeting.
-Abstentions and broker non-votes are not counted as votes cast and, therefore, do not have the effect of votes in opposition to such proposals.
+The tabulators will count all votes FOR and AGAINST, votes withheld, abstentions, and broker non-votes, as applicable, for each matter to be voted on at the Annual Meeting.
 A broker non-vote occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.

-Proposal 1 - Election of two Class I director nominees
+Proposal 1 - Election of three Class II director nominees

-For the election of the two Class I director nominees, each director nominee presented must receive a plurality of the votes cast and entitled to vote on the proposal, meaning that the two director nominees receiving the most votes will be elected.
+For the election of the three Class II director nominees, each director nominee presented must receive a plurality of the votes properly cast, meaning that the three director nominees receiving the most votes will be elected.
 Shares voting "withheld" will have no effect on the outcome of Proposal 1.
 Additionally, Proposal 1 is a non-routine matter.
-Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominee cannot vote your shares on Proposal 1.
-Shares held in street name by banks, brokers or nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 1 will not be counted as votes FOR or AGAINST any director nominee and will be treated as broker non-votes.
+Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominees cannot vote your shares on Proposal 1.
+Shares held in street name by banks, brokers or nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 1 will be treated as broker non-votes.
 As a result, broker non-votes will have no effect on the outcome of Proposal 1.